 Peter’s research interests are wide-ranging.
 Over the past 35 years, he has led investigations in forest ecology, environmental assessment, forest planning, forest management, forest policy, climate change, public participation, conflict resolution, public forest values, biodiversity assessment, protected areas management, urban forests, futures studies, and other topics.
 Peter’s research funding has come from granting agencies, foundations, companies, and governments.
-In the course of his career, Peter has authored and co-authored more than 20 book chapters, over 90 refereed journal papers, and about 150 other reports and papers.
+In the course of his career, Peter has authored and co-authored 26 book chapters, 100 refereed journal papers, and about 150 other reports and papers.
 A full list is available upon request.

 In professional practice, Peter has several specialties.
 He has served as an expert for three federal Environmental Assessment Panels.
 He has participated in development of forest-management plans, both for timber-producing forests (in ON and AB) and for urban forests (NS and PE).
 He has facilitated numerous engagement processes and events for resource and environmental stakeholders.
 Finally, he has chaired or co-chaired a range of boards, committees, and panels associated with forest management and policy.
 Peter is a regular member of the NS Institute of Agrologists.

 Beyond his professional and professorial activities, Peter engages in several hobbies including home-brewing, cycle touring, choral singing, and golf.
 Peter lives with his wife Maggie (a music teacher) in Halifax.